dostonhamrakulov/Programming-Exercises-and-implementation-in-Java/README.md

 ## Exercise 3:
-Write a method in Java which takes String parameter and Character, then the method should remove the character from given String:
+Write a method in Java which takes String parameter and Character, then the method should remove the character from given String.

 You can find answer in the package name of "Third_exercise".

+## Exercise 4:
+Write a Java program which takes input of Integer number and outputs the ODD or EVEN of the entered number.